Cincinnati Children's Blog

 • If a shock is needed, the AED will instruct you to press the shock button.

-• If the AED determines a shock is not warranted, it will tell you to refrain from shocking the collapsed person.
+• If the AED decides that a shock is not warranted, it will tell you to refrain from shocking the collapsed person.

 • The AED will tell you to administer chest compressions if a shock is not needed.

-As a doctor with a vested interest in this topic, I wish we had a better preventive approach, so that AEDs weren’t necessary.
-Currently in the United States, high school athletes are screened for life-threatening heart conditions by medical history and physical exam.
-Some athletes in the schools may have even had a mobile heart screen performed through a local hospital or organization.
+I wish we had a better prevention method so that AEDs weren’t necessary.
+Currently in the United States, we screen high school athletes for life-threatening heart conditions by medical history and physical exam.
+Some athletes in the schools may even have had a mobile heart screen performed through a local hospital or organization.

-While screening athletes for potentially life-threatening heart issues is quite important, this approach is imperfect at detecting the majority of student athletes at-risk for sudden cardiac arrest.
-Unfortunately many young athletes are missed and can have sudden cardiac arrest despite them appearing healthy and physically fit.
+While screening athletes for potentially life-threatening heart issues is quite important, this approach is imperfect at detecting most student athletes at-risk for sudden cardiac arrest.
+Unfortunately, many young athletes can still have SCA despite appearing healthy and physically fit.

-At Cincinnati Children’s Heart Institute, we know that the proper deployment and use of AEDs are essential in saving lives and that there is a need in our community for this service.
-Because of this, we’ve partnered with several local organizations including the Congenital Heart Alliance of Cincinnati and Project Adam to ensure local schools have the equipment and training needed to use AEDs and ultimately protect the families in our area.
+At Cincinnati Children’s Heart Institute, we know that the proper use of AEDs is essential to saving lives.
+Because of this, we’ve partnered with several local organizations including the Congenital Heart Alliance of Cincinnati and Project Adam to ensure local schools have the equipment and training to help protect the families in our area.

-Until we’ve found a better methodology for screening and prevention, sudden cardiac arrest is a reality for those at-risk.
-Having AEDs readily available (not locked), in good working order (batteries charged), and bystanders willing to use them, is a victim’s best chance of survival.
+Until we’ve found a better method for screening and prevention, sudden cardiac arrest is a reality for those at risk.
+Having AEDs readily available (not locked), in good working order (batteries charged), and bystanders willing to use them, is a SCA victim’s best chance of survival.

 Related Articles